National Liberation Front, The elusive Mail of the Ho Chi Minh Trail;

 Tiny envelope (ex Munshower) that contained a very long letter sent by Car Dong Chi (=Comrades) to the National Liberation Front Leadership Agency.
 Letter yet to be translated.

 North-South letter (ex Munshower) sent on March 2nd, 1974 from Lang in Hanoi to Comrade Ngo Duc (same as Ngo Lien): Remark “Please send directly to destination.
 Thank you.”
 Son of NLF official in South wants Duc to write on behalf of the Government for the care he gave him.
 He relates information about his time spent as a student in China and wishes him good health.
+A letter in Chinese language was also included.
 The envelope gives both, the code and cover name used by Duc.
 This was a security breach that allowed the names to be cross-referenced against possible Vietcong suspects and Duc’s identity might have become known to the South Vietnamese.

 Small letter (ex Munshower) from February of 1975 that contained a copy of the “Free Peoples Chinese News” sent by a Mr. Six Vang to Hoa Van Chinese People’s Committee Group.
 These local guerrilla propaganda was written and edited in China by the Information Ministry and sent to Vietnam where they were locally reproduced and distributed.
 This documents the intense logistical support the Peoples Republic of China provided to North Vietnam throughout the war.
 This particular sample may be an original copy sent directly from China as it is printed on rice paper which was rarely used in Vietnam.
 One of two known copies (only first of four pages scanned).